 When it comes to differences between American vs British things, you’ll find tons of everyday life occurrences listed.
 You wouldn’t think that a country that originated from the other would be separated by so many things.
-While generally, grocery stores have a lot in common when you compare the US and UK.
+While generally, grocery stores have a lot in common when you compare the US and UK, for example, the layout is often the same, but so are the safety precautions.
+Otherwise, they would have too many people falling over and calling up a lawyer (such as this HEB Injury Attorney) when they get involved in an accident.
 But, there are a few things that are different that can be a bit surprising.

 American vs British Grocery Stores: